 If you desire a campus with a relatively equal balance of males and females, this may be the school for you.

 At Baptist University of the Americas, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #744 in male to female diversity nationwide.
 The undergraduate population is comprised of 70 males and 84 females.

 Analyze Male/Female Diversity at Baptist University of the Americas

-Where available, the chart below will include the male to female percentage among Baptist University of the Americas' faculty, as well as students.
+Where available, the chart below will include the male to female percentage among Baptist University of the Americas' undergraduate students.